 LaGrange in Fayette County, Tennessee — The American South (East South Central)

 Location.
-35° 2.705′ N, 89° 14.609′ W. Marker is in LaGrange, Tennessee, in Fayette County.
-Marker is on Main Street south of Third Street (Tennessee Highway 57), on the left when traveling south.
-Located across the street from the City Office.
+35° 2.72′ N, 89° 14.573′ W. Marker is in LaGrange, Tennessee, in Fayette County.
+Marker is on 3rd Street (State Highway 57), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: La Grange TN 38046, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 LaGrange (within shouting distance of this marker); La Grange (about 300 feet away, measured in a direct line); Grierson's Raid (about 300 feet away); Home of Lucy Holcombe Pickens (approx. 0.2 miles away); Lucy Petway Holcombe Pickens House (approx. 0.3 miles away); The Gloster - Anderson Graveyard (approx. half a mile away); Woodlawn (approx. 1.3 miles away); The Bird Dog & Field Trial Capital of the World (approx. 2.1 miles away).
 Touch for a list and map of all markers in LaGrange.

 Also see . . .
 LaGrange.
 An eHistory article discussing LaGrange's rich past.
 (Submitted on May 24, 2009, by Craig Swain of Leesburg, Virginia.)